ziap/ziap.github.io/content/blog/parallel-array/index.md

 1. It must be an object type
 2. The key can be any arbitrary string
-3. The value must be one of the value corresponding to the available typed array
+3. The value must be one of the values corresponding to the available typed array

-To address the first two constraint, we can use the `Record` like we used above, and for the final constraint we can use a union.
+To address the first two constraints, we can use the `Record` like we used above, and for the final constraint, we can use a union.
 But since the values are related to the available typed array, let's make a mapping and automatically generate types.